randomphotons/randomphotons.github.io/_alone_faqs/1510_curvature_math.md

 ---
-header: How do you calculate the curvature?
 tags:
   - curvature
   - horizon
   - perspective
   - math
 ---
+# How do you calculate the curvature?

 So, here is the math, if you want to dive in.